waze-programs/ccp-learning-center/README.md

 # CCP Learning Center

 Hello!
 Very welcome to **Connected Citizens Program Learning Center**.
-Here, we preparee courses and learning tutorials with Waze data use cases.
-See below what we already prepared to you learnign.
+Here, we prepare courses and learning tutorials with Waze data use cases.
+See below what we already prepared to you learn.

 ---